James Dobbins Next U.S. Envoy to Afghanistan and Pakistan

 Among other roles, Dobbins (pictured at right) was special envoy to Afghanistan, Kosovo, Bosnia, Haiti, and Somalia under the Clinton and George W. Bush administrations.
 He oversaw the withdrawal of U.S. forces from Somalia and NATO intervention in Kosovo, according to his biography on RAND Corporation's website, where he now works as director of its International Security and Defense Policy Center.

-Dobbins replaces Marc Grossman who came out of retirement to fill the position after the previous representative, Richard Holbrooke, died in December 2010.
+Dobbins replaces Marc Grossman who came out of retirement to fill the position after the previous envoy, Richard Holbrooke, died in December 2010.
 Grossman said last fall that he was leaving to return to private life.
 His deputy David Pearce served in the interim.

 As envoy, some of Dobbins' major issues will include use of drones to combat suspected terrorists in Pakistan and the U.S. troop withdrawal from Afghanistan by 2014.